-A person burns calories continually throughout the day in order to sustain basic life functions, such as breathing, circulation, and digestion.
+A person burns calories continually throughout the day in order to sustain basic life functions, such as breathing.
 Basal metabolic rate is an estimate of the minimum number of calories a person needs each day to maintain these functions at a resting state.

 Keep reading for more information on what basal metabolic rate is, how it is related to resting metabolic rate, and more.

 Basal metabolic rate (BMR) estimates the minimum number of calories a person needs to burn to sustain their basic life functions during a 24-hour period of rest.
 Examples of such functions include:

 People often use the terms BMR and RMR interchangeably.
 However, the two tests differ slightly in what they estimate and what the test involves.

 The BMR estimates the minimum number of calories a person needs each day to sustain their basic life functions should they rest for the entire 24 hours of a day.
 However, to get an accurate estimate, a person must undergo monitoring in a clinical setting under tightly controlled conditions.
 These include:

 - fasting for 12 hours before the test

 - sleeping for 8 hours prior to testing upon waking

 - undergoing monitoring in a darkened, temperature-controlled room

 - testing in a reclined position